 For example, the GSM service introduction in Nigeria back in 2001.
 What influenced my choice of mobile company to register with was not the network quality, and so on.

-Instead, I chose a particular network for the mere fact that they had a ramp in their premises.
+Instead, I chose a particular network because they had a ramp in their premises.
 The staff were warm and friendly.
 They made me feel welcome.

 I’ve stayed with the same company ever since.
 When I travelled outside Nigeria for some time and returned, I discovered the mobile company revoked my number and sold it to someone else.
 I still decided to stay on the same network.
 Why?

 Not because their network is any better than their competitors.
-Instead, it’s for the simple fact that their office is accessible.
+Instead, it’s because their office is accessible.

 It brings to my mind the Maya Angelou quote that goes something like this: